mopidy/mopidy/docs/clients/http.rst

 In addition, there are several web based MPD clients, which doesn't use the :ref:`ext-http` frontend at all, but connect to Mopidy through the Mopidy-MPD frontend.
-For a list of those, see :ref:`mpd-web-clients`.
+For a list of those, see the "Web clients" section of the `MPD wiki's clients list <https://mpd.fandom.com/wiki/Clients>`_.